nizoom/global-news/README.md

 To use the app please visit https://www.nissimram.com/#/globalnews

 Click on the map to see news from that part of the world.
-You can make you news national only by unchecking the "localize" checkbox.
-You can also add key word to futher filter your search.
+You can make your news national only by unchecking the "localize" checkbox.
+You can also add a keyword to futher filter your search.

 # Installation and set up instructions